 - To share, explore and understand the nature of the problem and associated feelings, thoughts and behaviours.

 - To develop a more “enabling” emotional, cognitive and behavioural framework, drawn from session material and personal resources.

 - To obtain some support in the delicate process of adjustment and change.

 The therapists will see students individually for 50 minutes, usually (but not necessarily) once a week on the same day and time.

-Regular attendance is essential and if for some reason you cannot make the appointment, please inform the Health Centre reception with 48 hours notice.
+Regular attendance is essential and if for some reason you cannot make the appointment, please inform the Health Centre with 48 hours notice.
 If you fail to attend your appointments you will be discharged back to your GP.

 The number of sessions offered will vary according to individual needs, though for longer-term help students are usually referred elsewhere.